muesli/duf/README.md

     duf --only local,network,fuse,special,loops,binds
     duf --hide local,network,fuse,special,loops,binds

-You can also show and hide specific filesystems:
+You can show and hide specific filesystems:

     duf --only-fs tmpfs,vfat
     duf --hide-fs tmpfs,vfat

+And You can also show hide specific mount point:

+    duf --only-mp /,/home,/dev
+    duf --hide-mp /,/home,/dev

+This option can be used with Wildcard, but must be quoted:

+    duf --only-mp '/,/sys*,/dev*'
+    duf --hide-mp '/,/sys*,/dev*'

 Sort the output: